Abhisheksingh17cyber/PowerPoint-presentation/README.md

 📝 Enter the topic for your presentation: Machine Learning 🔍 Searching for content about: Machine Learning
 🖼️  Searching for images: Machine Learning
-📊 Creating presentation: presentations/Machine_Learning_presentation.pptx
-✅ Presentation saved as: presentations/Machine_Learning_presentation.pptx
+📊 Creating comprehensive slides with charts and visuals 📊 Creating presentation: presentations/Machine_Learning_presentation.pptx ✅ Complete presentation generated with 10 slides, images, and charts ✅ Presentation saved as: presentations/Machine_Learning_presentation.pptx
 ```

+**🎯 What Gets Generated:**
+- **Complete slide deck** with 8-12 professional slides
+- **Rich content** including definitions, examples, and explanations
+- **High-quality images** for every slide topic
+- **Charts and infographics** for data-heavy topics
+- **Professional formatting** with consistent design

 ### 4. **Enhanced Features (Optional)**